microsoft/terminal/doc/user-docs/UsingProfiles.md

-# Adding profiles for third-party tools
+# Adding profiles for common tools

-This doc will hopefully provide a useful guide for adding profiles for common third-party tools to your [settings.json](https://github.com/microsoft/terminal/blob/master/doc/user-docs/UsingJsonSettings.md) file.
+This doc will hopefully provide a useful guide for adding profiles for common tools to your [settings.json](https://github.com/microsoft/terminal/blob/master/doc/user-docs/UsingJsonSettings.md) file.